The Letter of Marque: Compare Cheapest Prices UK

 Google Book Details:

-DescriptionPatrick O'Brian's Aubrey-Maturin tales are widely acknowledged to be the greatest series of historical novels ever written.
-To commemorate the 40th anniversary of their beginning, with Master and Commander, these evocative stories are being re-issued in paperback with smart new livery.
-This is the twelfth book in the series.
+DescriptionPatrick O'Brian's Aubrey-Maturin tales are widely hailed as the greatest series of historical novels ever written.
+Struck off the Navy List for a crime he did not commit, Jack Aubrey takes command of a privateer and begins a voyage which may, just may, restore him to the rank.
 Jack Aubrey is a naval officer, a post-captain of experience and capacity.
 When The Letter of Marque opens he has been struck off the Navy List for a crime he has not committed.
 With Aubrey is his friend and ship's surgeon Stephen Maturin, who is also an unofficial British intelligence agent.
-Maturin has bought for Aubrey his old ship the Surprise, so that the misery of ejection from the service can be palliated by the command of what Aubrey calls a 'private man-of-war' -- a letter of marque, a privateer.
+Maturin has bought for Aubrey his old ship the Surprise, so that the misery of ejection from the service can be palliated by the command of what Aubrey calls a 'private man-of-war' - a letter of marque, a privateer.
 Together they sail on a voyage which, if successful, might restore Aubrey to the rank, and the raison d'etre, whose loss he so much regrets.
 Around these simple, ostensibly familar elements Patrick O'Brian has written a novel of great narrative power, exploring his extraordinary world once more, in a tale full of human feeling and rarely matched in its drama.

 Release Date1997